 - Use black ink or black ball-point pen.

-Pencil should only be used for drawing. - Answer ALL questions. - You must answer each question in the space provided.
-Do NOT write outside the box around each page or on blank pages. - If you need extra space for your answer(s), use the lined pages at the end of this book.
-Write the question number against your answer(s). - Show all necessary working; otherwise marks for method may be lost. - Do all rough work in this book.
+Pencil should only be used for drawing.

+- Answer ALL questions.

+- You must answer each question in the space provided.
+Do NOT write on blank pages.
+If you need extra space for your answer(s), use the lined pages at the end of this book.

+Write the question number against your answer(s).

+- Show all necessary working; otherwise, marks for method may be lost. - Do all rough work in this book.
 Cross through any work you do not want to be marked.